timothypratley/power-turtle/resources/public/lessons/1-welcome.md

-Welcome!

-This is a place to learn how to write computer programs.
+Hi!

-You will be sending commands to a robot turtle, telling it to move around the grey area on the left.
+In this lesson you will be sending commands to a robot turtle, telling it to move around the grey area on the left.
 There is a text area on the right of the page where you can enter the commands.